Lead: Lead in foods

 Lead may be found in food when food is grown in soil that is high in lead, airborne lead contaminates the crops, animals eat lead in their diet, or lead enters the food either from what it was stored or cooked in.
 Ingestion of lead paint and batteries is also a route of exposure for livestock, which can subsequently affect humans.
 Milk produced by contaminated cattle can be diluted to a lower lead concentration and sold for consumption.

 In Bangladesh, lead compounds have been added to turmeric to make it more yellow.
 This is believed to have started in the 1980s and continues as of 2019.
 It is believed to be one of the main sources of high lead levels in the country.
-In Hong Kong the maximum allowed lead parts per million is 6 in solid foods and 1 in liquid foods.
+In Hong Kong the maximum allowed lead level in food is 6 parts per million in solids and 1 part per million in liquids.

-In December 2022, Consumer Reports tested 28 dark chocolate brands and found that 23 of contained potentially harmful levels of lead, cadmium or both.
-They have urged the chocolate makers to reduce the level of lead which could be harmful to certain people, specially pregnant women.
+Lead-containing dust can settle on drying cocoa beans when they are set outside near polluting industrial plants.
+In December 2022, Consumer Reports tested 28 dark chocolate brands and found that 23 of them contained potentially harmful levels of lead, cadmium or both.
+They have urged the chocolate makers to reduce the level of lead which could be harmful, especially to a developing fetus.

+In March 2024, the US Food and Drug Administration recommended a voluntary recall on 6 brands of cinnamon due to contamination with lead, after 500 reports of child lead poisoning.
+The FDA determined that cinnamon was adulterated with lead chromate.

 Lead in plastic toys

-According to the United States Center for Disease Control, the use of lead in plastics has not been banned.
+According to the United States Center for Disease Control, the use of lead in plastics has not been banned as of 2024.
 Lead softens the plastic and makes it more flexible so that it can go back to its original shape.
-It may also be used in plastic toys to stabilize molecules from heat.
+Habitual chewing on colored plastic insulation from stripped electrical wires was found to cause elevated lead levels in a 46-year-old man.
+Lead may be used in plastic toys to stabilize molecules from heat.
 Lead dust can be formed when plastic is exposed to sunlight, air, and detergents that break down the chemical bond between the lead and plastics.